mswgen/releaser/README.md

-# releaser
+# Releaser

-Tracks all commits from Team int, and create change log
+Tracks all commits from Team int, and creates a change log

 ## Limits